-The amount of urine left in your bladder after you urinate (residual urine volume) is less than 30 millilitres (mL).
+There's a normal amount of urine left in your bladder after you urinate (residual urine volume).

-The point at which you first feel the urge to urinate is within the normal range, when the amount of liquid in your bladder is between 175–250 mL.
+The point at which you first feel the urge to urinate is within the normal range.

 The point at which you feel you must urinate is within the normal range, when the amount of liquid in your bladder is between 350–450 mL.

-The maximum amount of liquid your bladder can hold is within the normal range: 400–500 mL.
+The maximum amount of liquid your bladder can hold is within the normal range.